Photographer and Installation Artist

 “The visual arts programme is fantastic, even for students who may not end up practising art as a career.
 It’s a reflective and creative environment where you learn to think laterally, critically and creatively.
 It teaches you a lot about yourself, and the commitment of the teaching staff to students’ individual growth is amazing.”

 Since graduating in 2013, Cathy has been working as a full-time artist, drawing inspiration from the ocean for her work.
-Projects in 2017 include a solo show exhibiting her work Oceanids Rising in the Sydney Head On Festival, six works curated by Rob Garrett to show in SPIRACJE 12, ‘Breathtaking’ in Szczecin Poland, and work in Auckland in both the Photography Festival and Artweek.
+Projects in 2017 included a solo show exhibiting her work Oceanids Rising in the Sydney Head On Festival, six works curated by Rob Garrett to show in SPIRACJE 12, ‘Breathtaking’ in Szczecin Poland, an artist residency for six weeks at Waimarama Beach in the Hawke’s Bay and work in Auckland in both the Photography Festival and Artweek.